 No duty of care was owed: whilst in principle Heller owed a duty of care, Heller was not liable because it gave the reference ‘without responsibility.’

 The Judges were split on why Heller owed Hedley Byrne a duty: for Lords Morris and Hodson, the duty was imposed based on HB’s reliance on Heller’s specialist skill; for Lords Devlin and Reed, the duty had been assumed by Heller.
 The different reasoning impacted how their Lordships interpreted the effect of the disclaimer.

 This reasoning is incredibly important in understanding the liability of a professional.
 To read more about the different judgements, visit the case summary for Hedley Byrne v Heller under the ‘professional negligence’ tab, found here.

 Hedley Byrne introduced the ‘assumption of responsibility test’ as a way of finding a duty of care.
-Whilst Lords Morris, Hodson and Pearce did not rely on this reasoning, they did not reject the analysis of Lords Devlin and Reed suggesting that this formed part of the ratio of the case.
+Whilst Lords Morris, Hodson and Pearce did not rely on this reasoning, they did not reject the analysis of Lords Devlin and Reed.
 This suggests that the ratio of the case is that the duty of care in tort can either be imposed or assumed.

 Secondly, the case is important for confirming that the intention of the parties can override the duty owed in the tort of negligence, with all five judges concluding that Heller’s disclaimer meant no duty could be owed.